 Five participants were asked to identify an image on a screen as one of five options (square, rectangle, circle, triangle and a parallelogram) after viewing it either naturally or through tunneled vision, during which spatial information was exposed only around the center of their continuously-tracked gaze.
 Two image sizes were presented (Large, 10.80x10.80 deg; Small, 0.90x0.90 deg) and two tunneling windows were used (2.90x1.90 deg for Large images and 0.24x0.16 deg for Small images).

 Limiting the available spatial information had a dramatic effect on the distribution of gaze centers, visualized by their visit rates (the fraction of time spent in each pixel of the image during each trial) (Fig. 1).
 During natural viewing of Large shapes, the gaze was typically directed to the center of the shape (Fig. 1a).
 In contrast, during tunneled viewing of Large shapes the gaze was typically directed to the edges of the shapes (Fig. 1b).
 Limiting spatial information by size reduction yielded patchy distribution of gaze centers, typically closer to shape borders (Fig. 1c).
 Tunneled viewing of Small shapes yielded more focused distributions, clearly preferring borders (Fig. 1d).
 Interestingly, during tunneled viewing of the Small shapes, none of the participants was aware of their tendency to focus on borders, although they all reported awareness to the challenge in gaze direction.

 The overall statistics of saccade rate and drift speed showed that both increased in tunneled conditions compared to natural viewing, for both image sizes (Fig. 2a,b).
+(This was further ensured by comparing 3 seconds time windows from the tunneled trials, to care for the difference in trials length).
 Such changes may reflect reactions to input changes, as may be expected in open-loop systems, or may reflect active changes of the visual system, if operating in a closed-loop framework and trying to adapt to the environmental changes.
 Closed-loop adaptation must involve a set of variables, “controlled variables”, whose values are maintained by the loop within a certain range that allows the current functioning of the system 5-7.
 Open-loop systems do not have this capacity.
 If visual information is acquired during a pause, then the mean rate of acquisition would be proportional to the mean speed of the drift during the pause (Sp) 3,8 and the total spatial information sampled during a pause would be proportional to the total scanning distance (the length of the gaze trajectory) of a pause (Xp).
-Pause duration (Tp) is determined by the saccade rate, which in turn determines the number of ROIs sampled per time unit.
+Pause duration (Tp) is determined by the saccade rate, which in turn determines the number of ROIs sampled per time unit, and might reflect different parameters as the task difficulty and alike (Gao, X., Yan, H. & Sun, H.-J. Modulation of microsaccade rate by task difficulty revealed through between- and within-trial comparisons.
+J. Vis.
+15, 1–15 (2015)).

 In our experiment, the tunneling-induced changes in saccade rate and drift speed compensated each other, on average, keeping the total distance scanned by the eye per pause unchanged for each stimulus size (Large shapes: 1.33±0.04 versus 1.40±0.04 deg, p=0.4; Small shapes: 1.77±0.08 versus 1.63±0.08 deg, p=0.2, for natural and tunneled vision, respectively).
 Thus, when tunneled, the visual system appears to increase the ROI sampling rate while maintaining Xp and compromising Sp.
 Interestingly, a different strategy appeared with size challenging.
 When challenged with small sizes, the visual system decreased the ROI sampling rate and here preferred maintaining Sp while compromising Xp (Fig. 2a,b).